GitExcited/Brain-to-Text-Neural-Speech-Decoding/proposal.md

     - loss functions
 - clone the benchmarks into our repo for accees and version control
   - track and modify the benchmarks
+  - swap out parts
+    - optimiser
+    - ...

 - familiarize with kaggle and add entries to the leaderboard
+  - -submit titanic dataset-
-  - submit titanic dataset
+  - submit dummy csv (done)
-  - submit benchmark results
+  - submit benchmark results (loaded, not trained)
   - train and submit benchmark models
   - gather links to papers onto this repository
     - (optionnal) use zotero